joelewnard/joelewnard/index.md

-# Lewnard group at University of California, Berkeley
+# Lewnard group at the University of California, Berkeley

 We study the natural history, transmission dynamics, and control of infectious diseases in the [School of Public Health](https://publichealth.berkeley.edu/) and the [Center for Computational Biology] (https://ccb.berkeley.edu/) at UC Berkeley.